drhsqlite/fossil-mirror/www/javascript.md

-    *   ...compiled directly into the `fossil` binary in a non-obfuscated form during the build process, so there are no third-party servers delivering mysterious, obfuscated JS code to the user.
+    *   ...compiled directly into the `fossil` binary in a non-obfuscated form during the build process, so there are no third-party servers delivering mysterious, obfuscated JavaScript code to the user.

     C, Fossil's main implementation language, has been associated with far more security problems than JavaScript, yet the apparent